A novel family of beta mixture models for the differential analysis of DNA methylation data: an application to prostate cancer: Methods

 \subsubsection{\textbf{A digamma approximation}}

 Here an approximation to the digamma function is used to allow for closed form solutions for the shape parameters.
-The lower bound for the digamma function for all $y > 1/2$ \cite{Straub} is

-Given the context, in our family of BMMs we assume that the beta distributions are unimodal and bounded, meaning the shape parameters are greater than $1$.
+The lower bound for the digamma function for all $y > 1/2$ is $\psi(y) > \log(y-1/2)$ \citep{Straub}.
+Given the context, we assume that the beta distributions in the family of BMMs are unimodal and bounded, meaning the shape parameters are $> 1$.
 Thus, the lower bound approximation holds and was empirically observed to be a very close approximation of the digamma function.
-Thus the lower bound is used in (\ref{equation 15}) and (\ref{equation 17}) resulting in closed-form solutions at the M-step of the EM algorithm i.e.,
+The lower bound is used in (\ref{equation 15a}) and (\ref{equation 17}) to give

 and